 The mechanic should check all the lights in your car every time you get a major service.

-What common symptoms indicate you may need to replace the Indicator Bulb?
+What common symptoms indicate you may need to replace the Turn Signal Bulb?

-- Indicator lights are not flashing or lighting up.
+- Turn signal lights are not flashing or lighting up.

 How important is this service?

-Indicators exist to alert your surroundings that your vehicle will be making a turn.
-When you press the lever on your steering column, front and rear indicator bulbs flash, to let drivers around you know of your intention to make a turn.
-When a indicator bulb dies, that turn signal will no longer light up.
-This means that your vehicle will not alert drivers in front of you (if it’s the front indicator bulb) or behind you (if it’s the rear indicator bulb) that you plan to turn, which makes your vehicle a safety hazard.
-Not having a functioning indicator is also illegal, and carries a hefty fix-it ticket price.
+Turn signals exist to alert your surroundings that your vehicle will be making a turn.
+When you press the lever on your steering column, front and rear turn signal bulbs flash, to let drivers around you know of your intention to make a turn.
+When a turn signal bulb dies, that turn signal will no longer light up.
+This means that your vehicle will not alert drivers in front of you (if it’s the front turn signal bulb) or behind you (if it’s the rear turn signal bulb) that you plan to turn, which makes your vehicle a safety hazard.
+Not having a functioning turn signal is also illegal, and carries a hefty fix-it ticket price.